golemfactory/golem-docs/src/markdoc/partials/docs/accessing-the-internet.md

 First, it is specifying additional requirements to the demand:

 - 'inet' - indicates the script requires outbound service
-- 'manifest-support' - informs, that it will use manifest to specify a demand.
+- 'manifest-support' - informs, that it will use a manifest to specify the demand.

 Instead of providing an image tag or hash, it uses a manifest file that describes what will be run on providers.

 Please note the loaded manifest is encoded to base64.

 `yagnaOptions: { apiKey: 'try_golem' }` - defined the api key, to get access to the Yagna service.
-This particular key is available if you start the yagna according to the procedure provided in the installation example, you can also configure your unique keys.
+This particular key is available if you start the yagna according to the procedure provided in the installation example, you can also configure your own unique keys.
 See [here](/docs/creators/javascript/examples/using-app-keys) for instructions.

-In this example, you will simply fetch a release of Golem SDK from GitHub using the `curl` command, available in our GVMI image.
+In this example, you will simply fetch a release of the Golem SDK from GitHub using the `curl` command, available in our Golem VM image.
 So first let’s save the URL near the top of the file (just after the imports):

 ```javascript
 import { TaskExecutor } from '@golem-sdk/golem-js'